THE PROS AND CONS OF BAMBOO FLOORING

 4. Easy Maintenance – Bamboo floors come pre-finished and are as easy to maintain as any other pre-finished wood floor.
 You can usually get away with a quick sweep or vacuuming once a week to remove dust and dirt particles.
 About once a month you can lightly damp mop using a non-alkaline, non-wax hardwood floor cleaner.

 5. Pet and Kid-Friendly – Bamboo is much more resistant to pet claws than other hardwood flooring species.
 That’s not to say it is completely impervious, but comparatively speaking, it holds up way better.
 Since it’s so hard, it also doesn’t dent nearly as easily as hardwood flooring (if you have kids, you know this matters!).

 6. High Air Quality – Bamboo flooring is one of the safest flooring materials you can install in your home, right up there with hardwood flooring.
 It doesn’t trap dust or allergens and can be cleaned very easily.
 We recommend you stick with a reputable bamboo flooring supplier that tests their products annually.

 The CONS of bamboo flooring

-3. Can Be Re-Sanded, But Not Stained – If you install strand woven bamboo flooring, it’s doubtful you’ll ever need to refinish a strand bamboo floor, because they won’t look dented up like other woods after 10 years.
-While bamboo floors can be refinished, it is difficult to site-stain them.
+3. Can Be Refinished, But Not Stained – If you install strand woven bamboo flooring, it’s doubtful you’ll ever need to refinish it, because they won’t look dented up like other woods after 10 years.
+While bamboo floors can be refinished, it is difficult to stain them a different color on site.
 Therefore once you sand the bamboo down you’ll be left with either the natural (blonde) or carbonized (brown) color of bamboo flooring or a darker carbonized color, and then you’ll be able to apply a clear coat polyurethane.